hapax/hapax.github.io/assets/form.md

 What sorts of objects are necessary for explanation?
 Is there evidence for eliminativism?
-This post hopefully adds a dash of 21st century novelty to what is, in effect, a set of ideas stuck in the early 20th century.
+This post hopefully adds a dash of 21st century novelty to what is, in effect, a set of rather silly ideas lodged in

 #### What is a particle?